 TBIs are costly injuries that bring large medical bills due to the extensive care they often require.
-When we represent you, a lawyer in our New Orleans office can identify your damages and their monetary values and build a case to recover the costs of medical treatment.
+When we represent you, our New Orleans traumatic brain injury lawyer can identify your damages and their monetary values and build a case to recover the costs of medical treatment.
 This may entail gathering evidence such as your medical files, employment records, and personal accounts of the injury’s impact on your life from you and your family members.

 Depending on your full range of injuries and their severity, the recoverable damages in your case may include:

 - Costs of medical care: These damages can include everything from post-accident emergency treatment to ongoing therapy needs.
 Medications, medical devices, and even transportation to doctors’ appointments may be covered.